10 Ways to Keep Your Sales Team Motivated Through The End of Summer

 8. Lead team events (even virtually).

 Despite some eye-rolling from employees, team-building activities have a tangible effect on business outcomes.
-To develop camaraderie and boost morale, take a team into a totally new environment.
+To develop camaraderie and boost morale, consider taking your team into a totally new environment.

 9. Communicate value.

-Appreciating your salespeople is one of the easiest (and least expensive ways) to motivate them to work harder everyday.
-When leaders communicate what they value about salespeople, they encourage more contributions.
+Appreciating your salespeople is one of the easiest (and least expensive ways) to motivate them to work harder every day.
+When leaders communicate what they value about their sales team, they encourage more contributions.
+Check out the image below for some ways you can do so:

 10. Raise (or eliminate) commission caps.